-- 5.3.4 Long Term Disability The city will pay the premium on a long term disability policy with a 90 day elimination period that provides a benefit of 66-2/3% of base salary, up to a maximum of \$3,000 per month. - 5.3.5 Cell Phone Allowance A monthly stipend may be paid to managers who are required to be available by phone while away from the office or outside of business hours, in accordance with city policy.
+- 5.3.3 Life Insurance The city will pay the premium on a group term life insurance policy in the amount of the annual base salary to a maximum of \$100,000 for managers meeting the eligibility requirement of the insurance carrier.
+The manager shall have the option of purchasing, at their own expense, additional life insurance for themselves and/or family members pursuant to the insurance policy provisions. - 5.3.4 Long Term Disability The city will pay the premium on a long term disability policy with a 90 day elimination period that provides a benefit of 66-2/3% of base salary, up to a maximum of \$3,000 per month for managers meeting the eligibility requirements of the insurance carrier. - 5.3.5 Cell Phone Allowance A monthly stipend may be paid to managers who are required to be available by phone while away from the office or outside of business hours, in accordance with city policy.
 Managers who elect to use a City-owned cell phone are not eligible for a stipend. - 5.3.6 Use of Car At the sole discretion of the City Manager, the use of an assigned City vehicle may be negotiated for a manager.
 Any such use shall be based solely on appropriateness for the position, and subject to applicable I.R.S. rules. - 5.3.7 Air Miles and Other Purchase-Related Benefits Although managers are issued purchasing cards for making authorized, work-related purchases, it is understood that, occasionally, under certain limited circumstances, the use of a personal purchasing card for making work-related purchases may be warranted.
 The use of personal cards for work-related purchases shall be infrequent.
 A manager shall be entitled to any benefits or rewards, such as air miles, hotel points or cash back, associated with work related purchases and such benefits or rewards shall be considered part of the managers' salary and compensation. - 5.3.8 Use of City Resources The use of City resources on a limited and occasional basis shall be considered part of the manager's total salary and compensation.
 Examples of such use may include photocopiers, printers, computers, tablets, phones and other technology, provided such use does not violate the City's acceptable use policy.
 Additionally, except for items such as portable information technology (i.e., laptop, iPad, etc.) such use of city resources shall not include taking items off City premises (i.e., this provision does not allow for taking tools or equipment home). - 5.3.9 City sponsored events The City sponsors community events such as the Wild Rogue Pro Rodeo and Red, White, and BOOM.
-Gifts such as event tickets, special seating, prizes, etc. that are given from the event organizer to the City may be accepted by the manager and are considered part of their official compensation package per ORS 244.040 (2) (a) and City of Central Point Resolution No. 1450. - 5.3.10 Travel.
+Gifts such as event tickets, special seating, prizes, etc. that are given from the event organizer to the City may be accepted by the manager and are considered part of their official compensation package per ORS 244.040 (2) (a) and City of Central Point Resolution No. 1450.

+5.3.10 Travel.
 Training and Education Expenses Managers are covered by city policy regarding travel, training and tuition reimbursement, and such reimbursements are taxed in accordance with IRS rules.
 Furthermore, it is understood that managers attending training or conferences may receive training materials, training aids, devices, gifts, prizes, etc. Managers shall be allowed to personally keep such materials provided to, or received by, attendees at training, conferences, or courses paid for or reimbursed by the City as part of the manager's total salary and compensation.